 are unlikely to get in the Program.

-The following are the major sessions that will be held in the theater:
+are the major sessions that will be held in the theater:

 Overview of Caving in West Virginia

 If you are responsible for an event please submit a "Sessions &

 School Facilities Questionnaire" describing your event.
 The

 questionnaire is available as a fillable PDF file here.

 Additional sessions, workshops, or other activities are welcome.